openenergymonitor/HeatpumpMonitor/energymonitor_build.md

 **CT Burden resistors:**

 The included burden resistor is 100 Ohms, this provides a AC power measurement range of **0 - 5.4 kW**.
-A smaller burden resistor can be used instead for larger measurement range at lower resolution.
+A smaller burden resistor can be used instead for larger measurement range at lower resolution, 22 Ohms would provide 0 - 24 kW range.
 See Building Blocks guide [CT sensors - interfacing with arduino](https://openenergymonitor.org/emon/buildingblocks/ct-sensors-interface)

 Example calculation: